 Listen Far More Than You Speak

 It is a sign of self-confidence when a leader asks important questions and then closes his mouth and listens to what his team members have to say.
 It demonstrates that he values what they have to say.
 It shows that s/he understands that one person does not have all of the answers.

 It builds trust and openness – critical pieces for a group to work productively together.
 Insecure leaders do all of the talking.

 Be On the Field When the Players are There

-Servant leadership has, as its core, the concept that a leader behaves as a servant as well one who is ultimately in charge.
+Servant leadership has, at its core, the concept that a leader behaves as a servant as well as one who is ultimately in charge.
 This means that when there are large and complex tasks at hand, the leader asks as much of him/herself as is being asked of the team members.

 Thus, a servant leader ensures that if resources are required, those resources are secured.
 If team members are working late, the leader is present, working as well.